 Try brewing a cup of chamomile tea an hour before bed.
 Chamomile contains antioxidants that can help reduce anxiety and cue the brain to produce melatonin.

-Last, but not least, weighted blankets may be a good way to naturally treat insomnia.
+Last, but not least, weighted blankets may be a good way to naturally treat insomnia like those from Mela.
 Gentle, firm pressure applied to the body’s many deep touch pressure receptors, can soothe the central nervous system and lower cortisol levels, enabling the body to produce melatonin and get to sleep.